CQC-Scripting/cqc-mugshot/README.md

 # CQC-MUGSHOT

-CQC-Mugshot is a mugshot system for use with QB servers to allow players to take pictures of suspects have them uploaded to a webhook.
+CQC-Mugshot is a mugshot system for use with QB servers to allow players to take pictures of suspects and then have them uploaded to a webhook.
 <br>
 <h1>INSTALLATION GUIDE</h1>